FabricLabs/maki/source/tutorials/hello-world.md

 server set up using [the built-in HTTP service](/docs/services#http), and edit some content on the page to say "Hello world!".

-If you're not an experience developer, you should first read [Developer Basics](/tutorials/developer-basics) and [Initial Setup](/tutorials/initial-setup) to get familiar with the tools we'll be using here, including [the terminal](/tutorials/developer-basics#terminal) and [code editors](/tutorials/developer-basics#code-editors).
+If you're not an experienced developer, you should first read [Developer Basics](/tutorials/developer-basics) and [Initial Setup](/tutorials/initial-setup) to get familiar with the tools we'll be using here, including [the terminal](/tutorials/developer-basics#terminal) and [code editors](/tutorials/developer-basics#code-editors).